 Most people have never heard of using a mini-split system as an air conditioning option.
 Common in Europe and Asia, mini-split systems are gaining popularity in the United States.
 Mini-split systems have outdoor and indoor units like a forced central air conditioner, but they don’t need all the ductwork.
 Sometimes, they even have numerous indoor units.

-When you’ve added a new room to your home, like a sun room, a mini-split is a great decision.
+When you’ve added a new room to your home, like a sunroom, a mini-split is a great decision.
 Not only do they operate more quietly than a window unit, but they look more fitting in the room because the condensing unit is outside, just like that of a central air conditioner system.
-They also don’t block natural light like a window unit will.
-In fact, you may not notice it at all with many distinct installation options as well, including having your indoor unit installed in the ceiling.
+They also don’t block natural light as a window unit will.
+You may not notice it at all with many distinct installation options as well, including having your indoor unit installed in the ceiling.

 What you choose to meet your air conditioning needs depends on your unique needs and what will work best in your home.
 We can help you find the best solution.
-Call us at (800) 630-0082 to determine if a mini-split system will work for you.
+Call us to determine if a mini-split system will work for you.